cjandmatthew/cjandmatthew.github.io/_posts/2015-01-01-engagement-party.markdown

 ![CJ](/images/dsc01476.jpg)

-Matthew and his family got to know my family and some of our closeset family friends.
+Matthew and his family got meet my whole family and some of our close family friends.